 Trillium Cafe – The dog-friendly, tented back patio at Trillium Cafe is one of the most charming on the coast with its colorful gardens.
 Heaters are available to keep everyone, including furry friends, warm and cozy.
 10390 Kasten St., Mendocino, (707) 937-3200, trilliummendocino.com.

-The Waiting Room – Café Beaujolais’ lounge, the Waiting Room, serves pastries and artisan coffee in the morning before transitioning into a spot to enjoy a craft beer, local wine and a snack in the afternoon.
+The Waiting Room – Café Beaujolais’ lounge, the Waiting Room, serves pastries and artisan coffee in the morning before transitioning into a spot to enjoy craft beer, local wine and snacks in the afternoon.
 The lounge’s casual deck offers dog-friendly seating.
 961 Ukiah St., Mendocino, (707) 937-5614, cafebeaujolais.com/waiting-room.

 NAVARRO

-Navarro General Store – This beloved one stop shop for all things gas and grocery in Anderson Valley serves up tasty deli sandwiches and if you’re lucky, they’ll be barbecuing burgers and tri-tip out front.
-Bring your dog and enjoy your lunch on patio tables under the redwoods.
+Navarro General Store – This beloved one stop shop for all things gas and grocery in Anderson Valley serves up tasty deli sandwiches, and if you’re lucky, they’ll be barbecuing burgers and tri-tip out front.
+Bring your dog and enjoy your lunch at patio tables under the redwoods.
 231 Wendling St., Navarro, (707) 895-9445, navarrogeneralstore.com.

 POINT ARENA